Albano Carrisi: Personal life

 On 26 July 1970, Al Bano married Romina Power (daughter of the American actor Tyrone Power), who had already started to share her musical career with him, and remained his stage partner for about 30 years.

 Carrisi and Power separated in 1999.
 Their divorce was finalized in 2012.
-They have a son, Yari (1973), and three daughters: Ylenia Maria (1970) (who went missing in New Orleans in 1994), Cristel Chiara (1985) (starred in the Reality TV show La Fattoria, an Italian version of The Farm) and Romina Iolanda (1987).
+They have a son, Yari (1973), and three daughters: Ylenia Maria Solle (1970 – went missing in New Orleans in 1994), Cristel Chiara (1985; starred in the Reality TV show La Fattoria, an Italian version of The Farm) and Romina Iolanda (1987).
 He has one daughter and one son from girlfriend and showgirl Loredana Lecciso, Jasmine Caterina (2001) and Albano Giovanni (2002).

 In the summer of 2013, Al Bano and Romina Power reunited, reportedly only on a professional basis and for one final time, for a concert performance in Moscow.
 They later performed as guests at the Sanremo Festival 2015.
 They also performed together in Atlantic City, USA, in April 2015, and following that, in Los Angeles.

 On 30 May 2015, Al Bano produced a show at the Arena di Verona, before a sold-out audience of 11,000, in which he starred with Romina Power.
 The show, featuring Tyrone Power Jr. and other special guests was transmitted by the Italian national TV network RAI, and was watched in over eight countries by 51,000,000 viewers around the globe, a 37 ratings share.